-In this video we take you through the three most common levels of threats and which type of response is required for each one.
+In this blog, we take you through the three most common levels of threats and which type of response is required for each one.
 By understanding which threats may impede your strategic planning activities, you know how and when to respond to them.

 Enjoy, and as always see how people like New York Times Best Selling Author, Marshall Goldsmith, have responded to the book by clicking here: